 The fourth-generation Vauxhall Corsa delivers similar dimensions to the old car - but that's as far as the similarities go.
 With a fresh chassis and suspension and a three-cylinder petrol engine that takes star billing, it also gets a classier interior.
 Keep your eye on this one.
 It could give the Ford Fiesta a real tough time.

-With a theoretical range of up to 144 miles (WLTP) and a recharging time that can take not much more than half an hour, the Volkswagen e-Golf makes electric power a much more feasible and normal prospect for British motorists.
-And now it's £2,765 cheaper.
+With a theoretical range of up to 186 miles and a recharging time that can take not much more than half an hour, the improved Volkswagen e-Golf makes electric power a much more feasible and normal prospect for British motorists.
 Still fancy that turbodiesel?

 BUT OF CORSA